iotserver24/vibestack-codex/CONTRIBUTING.md

 ## More than code contributions

-Something that I really appreciate are all the non-code contributions, such as reporting bugs, writing feature requests and participating on [Dyad's sub-reddit](https://www.reddit.com/r/dyadbuilders).
+Something that I really appreciate are all the non-code contributions, such as reporting bugs, writing feature requests and participating.

 ## Development